simPRO-Software/simpro-restapi-php/README.md

 Please see [our documentation](http://developer.simprogroup.com/apidoc/?page=3366d2ea7906f693b27d57ed9cca3acb#tag/Implicit-grant-workflow) for instructions.

 ## Store and refresh your tokens
-This applies to resource owner credentials and authorisation code grants.
 Store your access token by calling `$accessTokenData = $provider->getAccessTokenObject()->jsonSerialize()` and saving the data in your database.
 Then load your subsequent providers using the following:
 ```php
 $provider = (new \simPRO\RestClient\OAuth2\AccessToken())
     ->withBuildURL($buildURL)